Provincial, Ontario Ministry of Health

 Assistive Devices Program (ADP)75% covered for qualifying equipment.

-The Ontario Assistive Devices Program covers 75% of the approved cost of customized equipment for people with long-term physical disabilities — stair lifts, ceiling lifts, bath lifts, power wheelchairs, and more.
+The Ontario Assistive Devices Program covers 75% of the approved cost of customized mobility equipment for people with long-term physical disabilities: power wheelchairs, manual wheelchairs, mobility scooters, and seating and positioning systems.
 ODSP recipients receive 100% coverage.

 75%